The Serpent's Spell, Amber

 eraser), watercolour paper, an old-fashioned quill pen (usually a crow

-with me everywhere.
+everywhere.
 You never know when you'll have an idea for a drawing.

 If you'd like